Donald Trump’s policy agenda – and his very presidency – are in jeopardy...

 Previously, U.S. dollars had been redeemable in gold by foreign countries.
 But the Nixon administration feared a run on U.S. gold reserves.

 Henceforth, the U.S. dollar would be a fiat currency with no formal link to gold.
 As a consequence, inflation fears began to build – slowly at first, but then manically by 1980 with gold prices spiking to $850/oz.

-The Watergate scandal that made Nixon infamous didn’t really have anything to do with what unfolded in markets the ensuing years.
+The Watergate scandal that made Nixon infamous didn’t have anything to do with what unfolded in markets in the ensuing years.